swiftlang/swift-evolution/proposals/nnnn-character-properties.md

   /// fullwidth compatibility forms.
 To get their value, see
   /// `Character.hexadecimalDigitValue`
   @inlinable
-  public var isHexadecimalDigit: Bool { return hexadecimalDigitValue != nil }
+  public var isHexadecimalDigit: Bool { ... }

   /// If this Character is a hexadecimal digit, returns the value it represents,
   /// else nil.